Using named relationships, you can add relationships between pages in your website's content tree. Page relationships allow your site's developers to:

 - Click Save.

 The two pages are now related.
-The relationships are not symmetric – each relationship has one of the pages on the left side and the other on the right.
+The relationships are not symmetrical – each relationship has one of the pages on the left side and the other on the right.
 Add any number of relationships to pages.

 Was this page helpful?